-To prove the existence of God, Descartes relies on a general principle.
+To prove the existence of God, Descartes relies on a general principle which I'll call R.

-R. There is more reality in the cause of something than in the effect.
+R There is more reality in the cause of something than in the effect.

 From R, we can derive that something can not come from nothing.